EEC 281 - VLSI Digital Signal Processing

 Notes on running ncverilog here at UC Davis

-Verilog Quick Reference Guide, S. Sutherland, skim it
+verilog: Verilog Quick Reference Guide, S. Sutherland, skim it

-A very helpful and handy verilog reference.
+A helpful and handy reference.

-When needed Notes on running Design Compiler
+When needed Synopsys Design Compiler notes

 Notes and starter files for Synopsys' Design Compiler, and details on our standard cell library